CupcakesRecipes

 Frequently Asked Questions (FAQs)

-Can I make cinnamon cream cheese frosting ahead of time?
+Q: Can I make homemade cinnamon cream cheese frosting ahead of time?

 Yes!
-Prepare it up to 5 days in advance and store it in the fridge.
-Re-whip briefly before using to restore its fluffy texture.
+You can prepare it up to 5 days in advance and store in an airtight container in the fridge.
+Re-whip briefly with a hand mixer before using to restore its fluffy texture.

-Is it safe to leave frosted cakes out?
+Q: Is it safe to leave frosted desserts out with cinnamon cream cheese icing?

 More Frosting Recipes: